CobreDev/cobre.dev/src/about/index.md

 layout: subpage.liquid
 ---

 Hello!
-I'm *Peter Bossev*, a 15 y/o highschool *sophomore* in the USA.
-I have a strong passion for both *coding* 👨‍💻 and *physics* 🌌, and plan to start competitive *powerlifting* 🏋️‍♂️ (163/118/160kg@97kg) before I turn 16.
+I'm _Peter Bossev_, a 16 y/o highschool _senior_ in the USA.
+I have a strong passion for both _tech_ 💻 and _math_ 🧮, and plan to go to college for _Electrical Engineering_ next year.

-In my free time, you can usually find me playing *video games* 🎮, coding something, or just learning about topics that interest me.
+In my free time, you can usually find me playing _video games_ 🎮, coding something, taking photos, or just learning about topics that interest me.

 Here are some technologies that I've used in the past: